JordiLazo/service_locator_pattern/README.md

   - [Authors](#authors)

 ## Introduction
-The service locator pattern is one option to avoid this dependency.
-It acts as a central registry that provides implementations of different interfaces.
-By doing that, your component that uses an interface no longer needs to know the class that implements the interface.
-Instead of instantiating that class itself, it gets an implementation from the service locator.
+This repository consists of proposing a solution for the exam of the 2nd partial of 2018-2019 of the subject Databases and Software Engineering II studied in the degree of computer engineering at the University of Lleida.

 ## Teachers
-The teachers who have guided this project are:
+The teachers who have guided this activity are:
 - [Juan Manuel Gimeno](https://github.com/jmgimeno)

 ## Authors